evanwill/get-git-b/content/3-workflow.md

 Depending on your workflow, you may want to `git fetch` rather than `pull`.
 The command `git fetch` updates repository from remote, but does not change the local files--while `git pull` is short for `fetch` + `merge`, thus will update from the remote and combine that new information with your local work, updating the files on your computer.

+It is important to pull or fetch *before* you start working locally!
+You want to have the most up-to-date version of the history on your computer to avoid confusing merges (and general frustration).

 ## Review

 ```